rsergio07/GCP-SRE-Hands-ON-Training/README.md

 ### Community Recognition

 Contributors who make significant improvements to course content, learning accessibility, or community support will be recognized in course materials and project documentation, helping build professional portfolios while supporting educational excellence for future learners.

 ---

-## Support

-### Comprehensive Learning Assistance

-**Technical Support Channels**:
-* **GitHub Issues** - Exercise-specific technical problems, environment issues, and troubleshooting assistance with detailed problem description templates and triage procedures
-* **GitHub Discussions** - General Q&A, concept clarification, peer learning support, and community knowledge sharing with organized categories for different topic areas
-* **Real-time collaboration** - Synchronized problem-solving sessions and group learning opportunities for complex technical challenges

-**Learning Resources**:
-* **Comprehensive troubleshooting guides** included in each exercise with common issues, resolution steps, and prevention strategies
-* **Video resources** and external learning materials curated for different learning styles and supplementary education
-* **Industry best practices** documentation that connects course content to real-world professional requirements and career development

-### Professional and Enterprise Support

-**Individual Learners**:
-* **Career guidance** connecting course completion to professional opportunities in SRE and cloud engineering roles
-* **Portfolio development** assistance to showcase course projects effectively for job applications and professional advancement
-* **Continued learning** pathways for specialization in advanced SRE topics and emerging technologies

-**Organizations and Training Programs**:
-For organizations interested in **customized training programs**, **enterprise deployments**, or **instructor-led workshops**, see the maintainer's profile for professional services and consulting opportunities that adapt course content to specific business requirements and organizational contexts.

----

-## Acknowledgments

-### Educational Foundation and Inspiration

-This comprehensive course builds upon proven educational methodologies and industry best practices:

-**Technical Foundation**:
-* **Google SRE practices** and documented approaches from the foundational Site Reliability Engineering books and public documentation
-* **CNCF ecosystem tools** and community best practices for cloud-native application development and operations
-* **Industry expertise** from practicing Site Reliability Engineers at leading technology companies who have validated course content and approach

-**Educational Methodology**:
-* **SRE Academy** pedagogical approaches that emphasize hands-on learning and practical skill development
-* **Cloud-native education** best practices that leverage modern development tools and cloud platforms for consistent learning experiences
-* **Open source education** principles that prioritize accessibility, community collaboration, and continuous improvement

-### Community and Industry Support

-**Contributors and Reviewers**:
-Recognition and appreciation for community members who have contributed content improvements, technical corrections, additional scenarios, and learning accessibility enhancements that benefit all future learners.

-**Industry Professionals**:
-Gratitude to Site Reliability Engineers, Platform Engineers, and DevOps professionals who have provided real-world context, career guidance, and practical insights that bridge the gap between academic learning and professional practice.

----